ccarswell/sfmcdevtools-powershell-automated-deployment-manager/README.md

 ## SFMC DevTools Powershell Automated Deployment Manager
 ### Description
-The SFMC DevTools Powershell Automated Deployment Manager make use of [Accenture SFMC DevTools](https://github.com/Accenture/sfmc-devtools) and it's ability to bulk create and update solutions across multiple Business Units and instances with a single powerful command.
+The **SFMC DevTools Powershell Automated Deployment Manager** makes use of [Accenture SFMC DevTools](https://github.com/Accenture/sfmc-devtools) and it's ability to bulk create and update solutions across multiple Business Units and Salesforce Marketing Cloud instances with a single powerful command.

 ### Features
-- Unified creation and updating of solutions across many Business Units and instances with a single script
+- Unified creation and updating of solutions across multiple Business Units and instances with a single script
-- Essential for enterprise deployments solutions of Salesforce Marketing Cloud to ensure correct versioning across all Business Unit
+- Essential for enterprise deployments solutions of Salesforce Marketing Cloud to ensure correct versioning across all Business Units
-- Version control can be applied as per usual as the script will automatically execute itself in a way that doesn't require manually copying to the ./template directory for the execution
-- Incredible possibilities to expand automations for any solutions when the SFMC DevTools Powershell Automated Deployment Manager is combined with the merge fields functionality of [Accenture SFMC DevTools](https://github.com/Accenture/sfmc-devtools).

 ### Incredible Possibilities for Automated Deployment
-Using this PowerShell Automated Deployment Manager along with [Accenture SFMC DevTools](https://github.com/Accenture/sfmc-devtools) merge field functionality, there are endless possibilities to expand and replace any metadata available such as:
+Using this SFMC DevTools Powershell Automated Deployment Manager along with [Accenture SFMC DevTools](https://github.com/Accenture/sfmc-devtools) merge field (market lists) functionality, there are endless possibilities to expand and replace any metadata available such as:
+- Developing a global solution rollout out perfectly to all Business Units at once
-- Query activity source and target Data Extensions
+- Dynamic updating of Query activity source and target Data Extensions
-- Automation timezone start times (such as starting at 7am in the local timezone)
+- Localised automation timezone start times (such as starting at 7am in the local timezone of each Business Unit, instead of all starting at the same time)
-- Dynamic folder naming
+- Dynamic folder naming using suffix/prefixes
 - Dynamic Email content such as displaying images/colour/translations specific to the Business Unit

-The options are practically limitless, as long as it's editable (and replaceable) within the metadata.
+The options are practically limitless, as long as it's editable (and replaceable) within the metadata retrieved from [Accenture SFMC DevTools](https://github.com/Accenture/sfmc-devtools).
 [Instructions below](#advanced-scenarios).

 ### Pre-requisites
 - Working knowledge of [Accenture SFMC DevTools](https://github.com/Accenture/sfmc-devtools), specifically the `mcdev retrieve` and `mcdev deploy` functionality.
+- Basic editing of Powershell scripts

 ### Preparation
 1. Install [Accenture SFMC DevTools](https://github.com/Accenture/sfmc-devtools) and setup authorisation correctly as per usual.